Skip to content

 Frequently asked questions

-Do I need a permit to repair my roof in Midwest City?
+Do I need a permit to repair hail damage in Midwest City?

 Yes.
-Midwest City requires a building permit and final inspection for all roof repairs.
-Permit costs range from $150 to $350, and contractors typically handle permit pulling.
-The final inspection ensures the repair meets Midwest City building codes.
+Midwest City requires a permit and final inspection for roof repair work.
+Permit costs typically range from $150 to $350 and are obtained by the contractor.
+The contractor will submit the permit application and coordinate the final inspection with the city once repair work is complete.

 Wind/hail deductible notice